ksen41/PMT-fMRI-validation/README.md

 * **fmriprep_0.sl** - runs MRI pre-processing on BIDS data
 * **mriqc.sl** -runs MRI data quality check for each participant
 * **mriqc_group.sl** - generates a quality check report for the sample

+* **Math_experiment.zip folder** contains code and stimuli for PMT experiment.
+Use Presentation software to launch it.